Guilherme-Vasconcelos/js-crazychess-lib/README.md

 # js-crazychess-lib

-### What is js-crazychess-lib?
+js-crazychess-lib is a (work in progress) library for chess which allows traditional chess, but also some variants which will be played at crazychess website.

-js-crazychess-lib is a (work in progress) library for chess which allows both traditional chess, but also some variants which will be played at crazychess website.
+---

 ### Installing project and dependencies

 js-crazychess-lib uses a few dependencies (Babel and Jest) mainly for testing.
 In order to install js-crazychess-lib you must:
 - Clone the project.
 - cd into it `cd js-crazychess-lib`.
-- Currently, the only dependencies are used for testing.
-If you are not interested in testing, you do not need to install anything else.
+- If you are not interested in testing, you do not need to install anything else.
 Import src/board.js in your project and start using it.
 - Instead, if you want to run the tests, run `yarn install` and `yarn test`.

 ### Usage